 To solve these challenges, MRO inventory management must catch up to modern standards.
 Mobile inventory solutions can digitize paper processes and automate manual tasks.
 The end result is real-time information with reliable visibility at reduced cost—an integral facet of today’s MRO inventory best practices.

 Don’t let maintenance become an afterthought.
 Seemingly small issues can add up to big problems in the long run.

 In a Modern Materials Handling report, industry experts Rick Wakeland and Phil Hebert sum up their experiences consulting on MRO projects.
-The two experts pooled their knowledge from initiatives happening across a wide range of industries and found, surprisingly, that the problems businesses face are fairly similar across most sectors.
-For most MRO teams, the problems stem from underlying issues of how maintenance and field services are handled, not necessarily unique industry requirements.
+The two experts pooled their knowledge from initiatives spanning multiple industries and found common challenges.

 - Storing large quantities of outdated materials